palladius/app-mod-workshop-set-by-step/workshop-steps/06-sparkle-some-gemini/README.md

 Well then, for every image in the DB, use Gemini multimodality to ask "what's in the image"?
 This could be done contextually to a person uploading a new image, and maybe Gemini could take a guess in that being SFW or NSFW.

 Maybe wrap it in a Google Cloud Function.

-# Further ideas (merge conflict)

-* A Google Cloud (Run) Function with Gemini call via API_KEY which returns what's in an image provided the link to GCS?
-* Add to php a page with generation given `GEMINI_API_KEY` in SecretManager

 # Links